mitches-got-glitches/testing-tips/testing-tips.md

 &mdash; Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship

 <aside class="notes">
-I just wanted to finish up this part with this quote.
-And to reiterate, treat your tests as a living piece of documentation for your code - because they are.
-And unlike comments or other forms of documentation, your tests can never really be out-of-date - as long as you are using some form of continuous integration to make sure your whole test suite passes.
+I just wanted to finish up this part with a quote - you spend much more time reading old code as you do writing new code.
+And to reiterate, you should treat your tests as a living piece of documentation for your code - because that's what they are.
+Write them with the expectation that they'll be read months and years down the line - because they probably will be.
+Think about the structure.
+Think about keeping your test data as close as possible to your test.
+Think about all the things that will make things easier for the reader to see what is going on.
 </aside>

 ---